-If you’re like most drivers, your car gets new tyres every two or three years.
-Those old tyres typically end up as landfill.
-Shredded maybe, but landfill none-the-less.
+If you’re like most drivers, your car gets new tires every two or three years.
+Those old tires typically end up in a landfill.
+Shredded maybe, but landfill nonetheless.

-Here’s a great way to help yourself and the environment… recycle them by turning them into an ottoman or a table.
-You won’t even notice that these ottomans and table are made from tires.
+Here’s a great way to help yourself and the environment… recycle tires by turning them into an ottoman or a table.
+You won’t even notice that these ottomans and tables are made from tires.
 They’re perfect for both indoor and outdoor living spaces.

 With this project, you get a beautiful and cozy ottoman and table as unique as you are.
 You also get the benefit of knowing you have made a contribution to our environment.

 - Fabric (one just for securing cushion, and the other for a nice cover)

 - Sponge for the cushions